 University of Colorado Boulder

-Jerry Jacka is an associate professor in the department of anthropology at the University of Colorado Boulder.
-One aspect of his research examines the impacts of climate change on food security and social networks in highlands Papua New Guinea.
+Jerry Jacka is an associate professor focusing on environmental anthropology in the department of anthropology at the University of Colorado Boulder.
+Broadly, his research examines the impacts of resource development on communities and their environments.
+He works primarily with indigenous people, studying both sustainability and the limits to resilience in their social and ecological systems.
+In terms of hazards and risks, his research examines the impacts of climate change on food security and social networks in highlands Papua New Guinea.
 Severe El Niño - Southern Oscillation (ENSO) events cause months-long droughts and frosts in the highlands that destroy subsistence food crops.
 Customarily, people utilized diverse gardening practices and long-distance migration to mitigate food insecurity.
 However, economic development and other social changes are challenging these adaptive strategies.
-Jacka works primarily with indigenous people, studying both sustainability and the limits to resilience in their social and ecological systems.

 A new project he is developing investigates the political ecology of risk and vulnerability associated with mine closure and the Superfund listing of abandoned mines in southwestern Colorado.